 There are a number of treatment options.

-• The cornerstone of treatment has been corticosteroids or glucocorticoids, with oral prednisolone being commonly used, aiming at the lowest possible dose, perhaps given on alternate days, as needed to control the problem.
-Long-acting depot glucocorticoid injections are a useful alternative for cats that are difficult to medicate.
+- The cornerstone of treatment has been corticosteroids or glucocorticoids, with oral prednisolone used most often.
+The goal is to aim for the lowest possible dose, perhaps given on alternate days, as needed to control the problem.
+Long-acting glucocorticoid injections like DepoMedrol are a useful alternative for cats that are difficult to medicate.

-• Antihistamines are not strong enough to control established signs, but may be helpful at a later stage to prevent flare ups.
+- Antihistamines are not strong enough to control established signs, but may be helpful at a later stage to prevent flare ups when given regularly.

-• Essential fatty acid (EFA) supplements may help in the long term by optimising skin health and so reducing the dose needed of stronger medication like corticosteroids.
+- Essential fatty acid (EFA) supplements may help in the long term by optimizing skin health and so reducing the dose needed of stronger medication like corticosteroids.

-• Calcineurin inhibitors such as cyclosporine (“Atopica”) and tacrolimus are immune system modulators which may be useful as part of long term treatment.
+- Calcineurin inhibitors such as cyclosporine (“Atopica”) and tacrolimus are immune system modulators which may be useful as part of long term treatment.
+These suppress the immune system’s response to allergens, which is the underlying cause of skin inflammation that occurs with atopic dermatitis.

-• Other more recently developed anti-inflammatory medication like Oclacitinib (“Apoquel”) may not yet be licensed for cats, but may be recommended by veterinarians for certain cases.
+- Other more recently developed anti-inflammatory medications like Oclacitinib (“Apoquel”) may not yet be licensed for cats, but may be recommended and used off-label by veterinarians for certain cases.
+Oclacitinib blocks one part of the pathway that leads to itching from the allergen response.
+It has less of an overall impact on the immune system compared to cyclosporine or tacrolimus.

-• Shampoos and baths may help some cases (e.g. specific medicated baths if malassezia infection is aggravating the itchiness).
+- Shampoos and baths may help some cases (e.g. specific medicated baths if Malassezia, a type of yeast infection, is aggravating the itchiness).

-• Immunotherapy: Allergen-specific immunotherapy (ASIT) may be used to reduce the need for stronger systemic, immunomodulating medications.
+- Immunotherapy: Allergen-specific immunotherapy (ASIT) may be used to reduce the need for stronger systemic, immunomodulating medications.
 ASIT works through a process known as hyposensitization.
 Causative allergens or antigens are first identified by intradermal allergy tests (IDT) or blood tests (SAT).
 These allergens can then be incorporated into a custom-made sterile formulation.
-This can be given in gradually increasing doses by subcutaneous injection or by sublingual drops, and it may be effective in around 60% of cases.
-The idea is that the cat’s immune system is gradually familiarised with the allergens, and so becomes less likely to react in an exaggerated way which is what produces the itchiness.
+This can be given in gradually increasing doses by subcutaneous injection or by sublingual drops.
+This may be effective in around 60% of cases.
+The idea is that the cat’s immune system is gradually familiarized with the allergens, and so becomes less likely to react in an exaggerated way which is what produces the inflammation and itchiness.

 Monitoring and Prognosis